 The Filling Flavors

 This sandwich filling includes dill and cranberries and uses one of my favorite ingredients – a rotisserie chicken.
-It seriously doesn’t get any easier than picking one up over the weekend and then prepping this Creamy Dill Rotisserie Chicken Salad with Cranberries on a Sunday for all of my lunch-time meals.
+It seriously doesn’t get any easier than picking one up over the weekend and then prepping this chicken salad on Sunday for all of my lunch-time meals for the week.
 The great thing is that I can change the recipe easily by varying the nuts I use and even the cheese.
 I’ve also served it on bread, in a pita and in a lettuce cup.
 There are so many variations for such an easy lunch.

 What makes this rotisserie chicken salad special is the dill dressing.
 It really kicks up the flavor and I actually make extra dressing to freshen it up throughout the week.
 I love the crunch that the toasted pecans and celery bring to it, as well as the sweet tart flavor of the cranberries and creaminess of the feta cheese.

 But back to the easiest ingredient – the rotisserie chicken.
 Pick one up from your local grocery store.
 It really doesn’t matter the flavor, as you’re going to remove the skin.
-When it comes time to prep it, take a look at our great tutorial on How to Cut a Rotisserie Chicken if you need some tips.
 Make sure the chicken is warm and use two forks to shred the meat.
 If your chicken is cold, warm it up in the microwave to make it easier to cut and shred.

 For the celery, I cut each stalk into strips using the 7" Santoku and then diced the strips.
 I didn’t want large chunks of celery so I went for a small dice.
 I’m just looking for a little crunch in each bite.